 It’s no wonder that there are currently 12.5 million dogs, within UK households alone.
 With all the benefits they provide their owners, taking care of your dog’s health is essential.
 Here are the best ways to ensure your furry friend stays fit and healthy.

-A daily dose of high activity
+A daily dose of high-activity

 It also causes osteoarthritis, joint degeneration, and urinary bladder stones.
 Fortunately, you can reduce obesity risks by keeping them active regularly.
-Also, exercise can reduce anxiety-related behaviours like excessive licking, chewing, digging, and barking.
-Fortunately, various exercises can keep your dog fit, so feel free to leverage them.
+Also, exercise can mitigate anxiety-related behaviours like excessive licking, chewing, digging, and barking.
+Fortunately, various activities can keep your dog fit, so feel free to leverage them.

 For instance, taking them for a 20-minute walk can be the best exercise for beginners.
 After your dog becomes familiar with it, you can switch it to jogging or running.
 However, a 60-minute walk is ideal if your dog doesn’t engage in other activities.
-Other workouts include stair climbing, playing fetch, nose work games, etc. Taking them to the park is also effective, so you can consider it.
+Other workouts include stair climbing, playing fetch, nose work games, etc. Taking them to the park is also practical so you can consider it.

 Prioritise regular checkups

 For instance, appetite loss, lethargy, and loss of interest in favourite activities can signify an underlying illness and require a visit to your vet.
-Since vet care is essential for your dog’s health, you’ll need to invest in dog insurance to give them the best care.
+Since vet care is essential for your dog’s health, you must invest in dog insurance to give them the best care.